mattiaferrarini/hackathons-italy/README.md

 # Hackathons Italy

-A simple aggregator for hackathons in Italy, featuring a website and an RSS feed.
+This is a simple aggregator of hackathons in Italy, featuring a website and an RSS feed.
 The data is automatically updated every Sunday.

 This project aims to make it easier to discover hackathon opportunities and is not affiliated with any organization.